ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Visio Icon Conversion (vssx folder)

-Tentative (subject to change) conversion of IBM Cloud Icons from pptx to vssx for Visio 2013 and later.
-This Visio version contains additional icons as needed for IaaS plus the groups.
+Conversion of IBM Cloud Icons from pptx to vssx for Visio 2013 and later.
+This Visio version contains additional IaaS icons IaaS containers.
 Need to determine whether to provide vss files for Visio 2003-2013.

 ## Visio Diagram Templates (vstx folder)